Paris in World War II: Liberation

-At the time of the uprising, most of elite German units had left the city, but twenty-thousand German soldiers remained, armed with about eighty tanks and sixty artillery pieces.
-While the Resistance had about twenty-thousand fighters, they had only sixty hand guns, a few machine guns, and no heavy weapons.
+At the time of the uprising, most of elite German units had left the city, but 20,000 German soldiers remained, armed with about 80 tanks and 60 artillery pieces.
+While the Resistance had about 20,000 fighters, they had only 60 hand guns, a few machine guns, and no heavy weapons.
 Nonetheless, on the morning of 20 August, a small group of Resistance fighters, led by Marcel Flouret, walked into the City Hall of Paris and demanded a transfer of operations.
 The building was then occupied by the resistance.
-Rol-Tanguy commanded the uprising from a bunker twenty-six meters beneath the statue of the Lion de Belfort, Place Denfert-Rochereau, which communicated with the catacombs.
+Rol-Tanguy commanded the uprising from a bunker 26 meters beneath the statue of the Lion de Belfort, Place Denfert-Rochereau, which communicated with the catacombs.
 Parisians cut down trees and tore up paving stones to build barricades.
 Scattered sniping and street fighting broke out between the Germans, the Milice and the Resistance; prisoners were executed on both sides.
 The Resistance took weapons from fallen Germans, and even captured trucks and even tanks, but neither side had enough military power to defeat the other.

 The Allies had originally planned to bypass Paris, to avoid street fighting and the necessity of feeding a huge population.
 However, when news of the uprising in Paris reached them, Generals Eisenhower and Bradley agreed to send the French 2nd Armored Division of General Leclerc to Paris, and sent the American 4th Armored Division to support them.
 The 2nd Armored Division set out early in the morning of 23 August with 16,000 men, 4,200 vehicles and 200 tanks.
-By the afternoon of the 24th, they were in the western and southern Paris suburbs.
-On 23 August, Leclerc had sent a small column of three tanks and eleven halftracks, commanded by Captain Dronne, to enter the heart of the city.
-By 9:00 pm.
+By the afternoon of next day, they were in the western and southern Paris suburbs.
+On 23 August, Leclerc had sent a small column of three tanks and 11 halftracks, commanded by Captain Dronne, to enter the heart of the city.
+By 9 p.m.
 Dronne had reached the Hôtel de Ville, where he was greeted by Georges Bidault, the head of the National Council of the Resistance (Conseil national de la Résistance), and André Tollet, commander of the Paris committee of liberation (Comité parisien de la Libération).
-Then he went to the Prefecture of Police for a meeting with de Gaulle's representative, Chaban-Delmas.
-The main force of Leclerc's 2nd Armored Division and the U.S. 4th Infantry Division entered the city on the morning of the 25th.
-There was fierce resistance near the Invalides and the École Militaire, in which some French soldiers were killed and tanks destroyed.
+Then he went to the Prefecture of Police for a meeting with De Gaulle's representative, Chaban-Delmas.
+The main force of Leclerc's 2nd Armored Division and the U.S. 4th Infantry Division entered the city on the morning of 25 August.
+There was fierce resistance near Les Invalides and the École Militaire, in which some French soldiers were killed and tanks destroyed.
 By the end of the morning, the Germans had been overcome and a large French tricolor flag was hoisted on the Eiffel Tower.